Malay-Thakkar/Ethereum-Voting-Dapp/README.md

 (Fig.7.1 Implementation)

-After login through Metamask.
+After logging through Metamask.
 We are redirecting to the main login page of our website.

 Website login page